ZF Friedrichshafen AG – Case Study

-Around 1,200 employees access the tool and data worldwide, including everyone in the management team.
+Around 1,200 employees access the platform and data worldwide, including everyone in the management team.
 It goes without saying that the intuitiveness of a reporting system is vital to ensuring its acceptance.
-Only if features are intuitive and easy to use are users willing to replace their existing tool in favor of a new solution.
+Only if features are intuitive and easy to use are users willing to replace their existing tools in favor of a new solution.

 The ‘storytelling’ approach also contributes to the wider acceptance of the system; an innovation that Board developed for ZF’s reporting system.
 Predefined stories present data so they are easy to understand and interpret.

 The benefits: Complete transparency and control of data